gertjana/gertjana.github.io/_posts/2020-01-13-practical-recursion-example-in-elixir.md

  * We start with an empty accumulator, no previous value and the list of km's cycled
  * when we don't have a previous value, we call ourselves with the head of the list as the previous value and the tail as the list
- * when we have a previous value we calculate the average km/days, add it to the accumulator and call ourselves again with the head as the previous value and the tail
+ * when we have a previous value we calculate the average km/days between the previous and the head of the list, add it to the accumulator and call ourselves again with the head as the previous value and the tail
  * when we call it with and empty list we return the accumulator (exit condition)

 A big thing in recursion is tail recursive or tail-call optimization.